Compare MONETA MARKETS Versus AVATRADE and IC Markets broker accounts.

 We recommend looking at a AvaTrade alternative that has more financial regulation.

 What happens if Moneta Markets or AvaTrade go bust?

-Moneta Markets and AvaTrade are regulated which means that as part of their regulatory obligations Moneta Markets and AvaTrade have to offer a certain level of financial protection to their clients.
+Moneta Markets and AvaTrade are regulated, which means that as part of their regulatory obligations Moneta Markets and AvaTrade have to offer a certain level of financial protection to their clients.
 Moneta Markets and AvaTrade should by law keep client funds separate from Moneta Markets and AvaTrade funds.
-If either Moneta Markets or AvaTrade goes bankrupt they should not have access to your money.
-Customers accounts should be segregated.
-A financial services compensation scheme differs from country to country so check this on the Moneta Markets and AvaTrade websites and regulators.
+If either Moneta Markets or AvaTrade goes bankrupt, they should not have access to your money.
+Customer accounts should be segregated.
+A financial services compensation scheme differs from country to country, so check this on the Moneta Markets and AvaTrade websites and regulators.

 Are Moneta Markets or AvaTrade good for beginners?

 Moneta Markets and AvaTrade offer low deposits and access to a selection of market insights and news resources.
 Both Moneta Markets and AvaTrade offer demo accounts.
-This is a big plus for Moneta Markets and AvaTrade as it shows on they have an interest in their customers.
+Demo trading accounts are a big plus for Moneta Markets and AvaTrade as it shows they are interested in their customers.